apache/activemq-artemis/docs/user-manual/en/jms-bridge.md

   - `ONCE_AND_ONLY_ONCE`

-  See Quality Of Service section for a explanation of these modes.
+  See Quality Of Service section for an explanation of these modes.

 - Max Batch Size